khoitnm/practice-spring-jpa/README.md

 # I. Introduction
-The project using Spring Event.
-It's the abstract development model that we can switch between Application Event (sync & async), JMS, or even Kafka.
+Of courses this practice is used for demo connecting to DB.
+But the main reason for this project is I want to see the generated SQL script from the entity classes.

 # II.
 Build projects
-Run the command line, it will complie the source code, build project, and then run tests.
+Run the command line, it will compile the source code, build project, and then run tests.
 ```
 mvn clean install
 ```